 9. Kahala Hotel & Resort

-The Kahala has always been rated one of Hawaii’s best hotels and although not strictly in Waikiki, it must be mentioned as it is a short ride away and such a nice choice!
-The hotel says that every president since Richard Nixon has stayed here plus a host of rock stars from the Rolling Stones to the Beach Boys, has stayed here.
+The Kahala has always been rated one of Hawaii’s best hotels, and although not strictly in Waikiki, it must be mentioned as it is a short ride away and such a nice choice!
+The hotel says that every president since Richard Nixon has stayed here, plus a host of rock stars from the Rolling Stones to the Beach Boys, has stayed here.

 This is not a chain hotel where you can earn and redeem points.
-Although Honolulu has a wide range of chain hotels including the Royal Hawaiian and the Moana Surfrider, the Hyatt Regency, and Marriott below, all outlined above, this one is an independent and as such, offers something a little bit different.
+Although Honolulu has a wide range of chain hotels, including the Royal Hawaiian and the Moana Surfrider, the Hyatt Regency, and Marriott below, all outlined above, this one is an independent and, as such, offers something a little bit different.

 The Kahala is actually 10 minutes from Waikiki and is described as a “luxury hideaway, adored by stars, presidents, and royalty”.
-It is in a tranquil location, yet it is so close to Waikiki that it also benefits from all the shops, bars, action, and nightlife which are just a short taxi ride away.
+It is in a tranquil location, yet it is so close to Waikiki that it also benefits from all the shops, bars, action, and nightlife, which are just a short taxi ride away.

 The hotel is located in a quiet residential neighborhood and has a grand lobby that hasn’t changed in years.
 Rates here start in the region of $500 USD but book via our luxury travel concierge for extra benefits.
 It is also worth looking out for fourth-night free type offers here out of the high season.

 There is a particularly good breakfast spread here, served in the Plumeria Beach House, as well as Starbucks Coffee and tea, available in the reception.
-Seaside Grill offers lunch on the beach and there is a poolside menu.
+Seaside Grill offers lunch on the beach, and there is a poolside menu.
 Hoku’s is the fine dining restaurant offering a Hawaiian, Mediterranean, and European mix of dishes.
 There is also an Italian called Arancino.

-There is one swimming pool and a hot tub but it never seems too crowded poolside, and the peaceful, picture-perfect, private beach just steps away.
+There is one swimming pool and a hot tub, but it never seems too crowded poolside, and the peaceful, picture-perfect, private beach just steps away.
 You can rent out cabana lounges, tents, and umbrellas (around $30 USD per day) on the beach.
-Odd for a luxury hotel, as usually, these would be free.
+Odd for a luxury hotel, as usual, these would be free.
 There is also a golf course next to this hotel, a fitness center, and a spa.
 One unusual feature of the hotel is the captive dolphins which you can visit and play with, in the lagoon.